JBarbosa07/Battle-Simulator-Game/README.md

 * Display method names were made more specific (e.g. displayMainMenu, displayManageMenu, etc)
 * Further methods were extracted from code in CombatSystem to make their purpose more clear (e.g. the code that handled the actual fight in a method was refractored into a method named "inCombat")
-* Main was cleaned up to only instantiate a new BattleSimulator and a new BattleSimulator GUI- the GUI set up was put into a BattleSimulatorGUI class which instantiated a MainMenuGUI class (where the rest of the GUI code is handled)

 **Notes for UML design diagram:**